Benzoyl Peroxide vs Salicylic Acid: The Ultimate Face-Off of 2025 for Clearer, Healthier Skin

 Overview and Origin

-Benzoyl peroxide is a powerful antibacterial agent.
-It doesn’t just clean your skin—it kills the bacteria that cause acne in the first place.
+Benzoyl peroxide is a strong antibacterial ingredient.
+It doesn’t just clean your skin—it kills the acne causing bacteria too.

 How It Works on the Skin

-It works by releasing oxygen into your pores, killing the acne-causing bacteria (P. acnes).
-It also helps reduce oil and exfoliate dead skin cells.
+It functions in releasing oxygen into the pores and kills the acne causing bacteria (P. acnes).
+It also aids in lessening oil to eradicate dead skin cells.

 Types of Acne It Targets